-At the discretion of the Chief of Police with approval of the Dean of Student Services, a temporary ban from college properties may be placed on individuals who violate campus policies.
+At the discretion of the Chief of Police, with approval from the Vice President of Student Services, a temporary ban from college properties may be placed on individuals who violate campus policies.

-STUDENT HEALTH ISSUES
+STUDENT HEALTH ISSUES Accident Reporting

-Accident Reporting

 In the event of an accident which occurs on any VC campus, a Student Accident Report Form should be submitted.
 The Student Accident Report Form is available online (www.vernoncollege.edu), and is to be completed by the student within 24 hours of the accident and turned in to the VC Police Department.